RoganDawes/P4wnP1_aloa/README.md

 installed using apt)

 ### Configuration and Control via CLI, remotely if needed
-- all features mentioned so far, could be configured using a CLI client
+- all features mentioned so far, can be configured using a CLI client
 - the P4wnP1 core service is a single binary, running as systemd unit which preserves runtime state
 - the CLI client interfaces with this service via RPC (gRPC to be specific) to change the state of the core
 - as the CLI uses a RPC approach, it could be used for **remote configuration**, too